Damponzo/Donut.c-in-HTML-and-Javascript/README.md

 a1k0n (for making the original code)
 Damponzo (me)
-The guy who made the donut.c Wii Port that inspired me to make this https://www.a1k0n.net/
+and The guy who made the donut.c Wii Port that inspired me to make this https://www.a1k0n.net/